6

 5

 • I would say that while metrologist is not a common word, it would probably be understood by most well read people.
 The relationship to Metric helps, I think.
-Feb 5, 2012 at 21:38
+Commented Feb 5, 2012 at 21:38

 • Here's an advert in New Scientist 1982 by Searle R&D seeking a metrologist.
 But imho it's a fairly meaningless word without context - a person thus titled could just as easily be concerned with measuring weight, pressure, speed, luminosity, radioactivity, etc., rather than length/distance.
-Feb 6, 2012 at 3:28
+Commented Feb 6, 2012 at 3:28

 • Sorry, The definition quoted itself shows that metrology is the 'science of measurement', not restricted to 'measuring distances' alone.